C. H. D. Buys Ballot: Early and personal life

+Career

 Buys Ballot tested the Doppler effect for sound waves in 1845 by using a group of musicians playing a calibrated note on a train in the Utrecht-Amsterdam line.

-He died in the Dutch city of Utrecht.

-Accomplishments

 Buys Ballot is best known for his accomplishments in the field of meteorology, specifically the explanation of the direction of air flow in large weather systems.
 Furthermore, he founded the Royal Dutch Meteorological Institute in 1854 and he remained its chief director until his death.
 He was one of the first to see the need for international cooperation, and in 1873 he organized and became the first chairman of the International Meteorological Organization, a precursor of the World Meteorological Organization (WMO).

 Buys Ballot's law states that if a person in the Northern Hemisphere stands with his back to the wind, the atmospheric pressure is low to the left, high to the right.
 His main research effort in meteorology went into examining long-time series for regularities; he was more concerned with establishing the regularities than in explaining them.
-He made no contributions to the theory of meteorology which is perhaps surprising given his training in physics.
-The contrast with his American contemporary, William Ferrel, who discovered Buys-Ballot's law slightly earlier, is striking.
+He made no contributions to the theory of meteorology, despite his training in physics.

 Buys Ballot devised a tabular method for investigating periodicity in time series.
-In 1847 he used the table now named after him to determine the period of the sun's rotation from daily observations of temperature in the Netherlands from 1729 to 1846.
+In 1847, he used the table now named after him to determine the period of the sun's rotation from daily observations of temperature in the Netherlands from 1729 to 1846.

-Buys Ballot became member of the Royal Netherlands Academy of Arts and Sciences in 1855.
+Buys Ballot became member of the Royal Netherlands Academy of Arts and Sciences in 1855 and an honorary member of the Finnish Society of Sciences and Letters in 1887.

 Among his students was the prominent Dutch astronomer Jacobus Kapteyn.